mbiesiad/awesome-chess/media/readme.md

-Please be sure about file' license or remember about to add source info.
+Please be sure about file' license or don't forget to add source info.
 Thanks.